Philippine Independent Church: Priesthood and ministry

 A male priest of the regular clergy is commonly addressed with the honorific title "The Reverend Father" (contracted to The Rev./Rev'd.
 Fr.) while a woman priest is addressed simply with "The Reverend" (contracted to "Rev" or "Reb" or "Padi" in spoken and reference style).
 Deacons, regardless of sex and gender, are addressed as "The Reverend Deacon" (contracted to The Rev./Rev'd.
 Dcn.).

-Minor orders in the church include subdeacons and acolytes.
+Minor orders in the church include subdeacons (mostly higher-year seminarians) and acolytes.
 Furthermore, the church has non-ordained commissioned lectors (commentators), and lay readers/lay ministers/or lay preachers in every diocese.

 Saints

 In the most general sense, all of the church's faithful deceased in "Heaven" are considered to be saints, but some are considered worthy of greater honor or emulation.

 Just like the Catholic Church, IFI members are Marian devotees and devotees of saints, especially Biblical (New Testament) saints and Catholic saints.
 Although the IFI Church do not officially claim to be a "Marian-centric church", Mary, mother of Jesus is honored by the Church to be the most prominent among the saints being the theotokos.
 Nevertheless, several Catholic saints canonized by Rome after the 1902 schism are not recognized by the Church and its members.
 Meanwhile, Popes (or Bishops of Rome) universally canonized as saints before the 1902 schism are still widely acknowledged by the IFI Church.
 The IFI Church also celebrates All Saints' Day and All Souls' Day every November 1 and 2, respectively.
 While veneration of saints is formally practiced, deification of saints on the other hand is condemned by the Church as blasphemy.

 In the liturgical calendar of the IFI, the Monday after All Saints' Day is designated as "Commemoration Day for the Martyrs and Confessors of the IFI".

 During the early days of the schism particularly in September 1903, the church, led by Aglipay together with a number of bishops, canonized José Rizal and the Gomburza priests in a closed-door conference.
 However, the church has since revoked their sainthood in the 1950s and already ceased to recognize them as saints up to this day since it was "done during the nationalistic phase of the church", although they still recognize them as foremost national heroes and early IFI martyrs.